Karam-z/2-DOF-Planar-Elbow-Manipulator-Design-Power-Control/README.md

-## 🛠️ Part 1: Mechanical Design (SolidWorks)
+🛠️ Part 1: Mechanical Design (SolidWorks)

-### Objective
-Design a 700 mm manipulator arm capable of supporting a 1 N payload while satisfying:
+The manipulator structure was designed to minimize inertia while maintaining sufficient stiffness and strength under static loading.

 - Factor of Safety (FOS) > 1 for aluminum parts
 - Factor of Safety (FOS) > 2 for bolted connections